akshay1679/MCA_2024_2026/MCA_2024-2026/os/Process Scheduling/P S.md

 ## Types of Schedulers

 **Long Term Scheduler**
-	Selects processes that are ready to execute and loads them into ready queue. executable process --> ready state\redy queue
+-  Selects processes that are ready to execute and loads them into ready queue. executable process --> ready state/redy queue
 **Short Term Scheduler**
-	Selects process from the ready queue and allocates CPU to it ready queue --> CPU
+- Selects process from the ready queue and allocates CPU to it ready queue --> CPU
 **Medium Term Scheduler**
-	Selects which swapped out process is to be loaded next into the ready queue Swap out process one thiriche cpu konde verunne
+- Selects which swapped out process is to be loaded next into the ready queue Swap out process one thiriche cpu konde verunne

 ## Dispatcher